-This Lil’ Turkey Handprint Craft includes a Free Template and is perfect for making Thanksgiving memories with kids.
+This Lil’ Turkey Handprint Craft is so CUTE and includes a FREE Template and directions.
+It’s perfect for making Thanksgiving memories with kids.

 This Lil’ Turkey craft will turn into a Thanksgiving keepsake.
 I love keeping our handprint crafts to see all the growing the kids have done from year to year like when we made our Handprint and Footprint Turkey craft my kid’s look so little and that craft is one of our most popular.

 Now I know that for some people, the thought of little hands with paint on them makes them shutter, but don’t worry we are experienced handprint crafters here and got ya covered with tips and tricks including supplies that make each craft look awesome and a mess up work-around, so let’s get started.

 If you like our Lil’ Turkey Thanksgiving Handprint Craft I would love for you to pin it!
 It helps others discover it too, which helps us bring you more awesome content like this!

 - Red, Orange, Yellow paint (I like to use Acrylic Paint-affiliate link for handprint crafts because the color is bright and the paint is generally thicker and makes a better handprint.)

 - White paper (I like to use White cardstock-affiliate linkfor painted crafts because the paper is thicker and brighter white.)

 - Paint brush (For handprint crafts I like to use soft and fluffy tipped paint brush like this one, 3/4 Paint Brush-affiliate link, because they transfer a lot of paint.)